 “Perhaps, in the end, the side that gained the most from this war was Egypt.
 The Egyptian crossing of the canal was seen as a major military achievement that restored Arab pride and gave President Sadat the confidence to make a spectacular bid for peace.”

 Four years later, Sadat found himself standing in the Israeli parliament, the Knesset, receiving huge applause from Israeli legislators.
-(Egypt's Armed Forces Day, held annually on October 6, would be celebrated with great fanfare that year - see video below).
+(Egypt's Armed Forces Day, held annually on October 6, would be celebrated with great fanfare that year).

 Sadat agreed to recognise the state of Israel in exchange for their withdrawal from the Sinai.

 It was a gesture that would cost him his life:

 “On October 6, 1981, the eighth anniversary of the war, Anwar Sadat was assassinated by gunmen opposed to his peace treaty with Israel.
 The (Yom Kippur) War had claimed its last victim.”

 ‘Armed Forces Day’ in South Africa, held every February 21 in honour of their South African National Defence Force, is, like so many other Armed Forces Days, connected to World War 1.
 It was the day in 1917 when a troop ship carrying members of 5 Battalion, South African Native Labour Corps – a unit with black troops and white officers – was sunk after a collision in the English Channel.

 This element of commemoration of both the black troops and white officers fits in nicely with the February 1993 decision by the African National Congress (ANC) to dissolve their militia.
 Henceforth, white and black troops would all be included in the country’s military as the old South African Defence Force (which had been composed of white conscripts and, sometimes, black volunteers) was transformed into the South African National Defence Force.